-Besides her work in the studio, Bretagne has painted more than 60 murals throughout the Bay Area in the last 6 years.
+Besides her work in the studio, Bretagne has painted more than 100 murals at various schools throughout the Bay Are.
 It has considerably widened her artistic experience and the scope of her work.
 “I was first drawn to these projects by the larger scale,” she says, “and soon realized that the scope of this new work was also much larger.
 By reaching thousands of families, teachers, members of the community or local firms who participated in the work, it was way more challenging and more exciting.
-I am passionate about inspiring youth and promoting educational values.
-I often represent a school’s core values or role models such as Malala and Cesar Chavez.”
+I am passionate about inspiring youth and promoting educational values.”
+Right in the middle of Atherton, she painted several murals at Selby Lane School.

 Whether through her mural projects or a private tour of her studio that she would be happy to give you, Bretagne always enjoys meeting art lovers and collectors, sharing with them her inspiration, her passion, and a little bit more background about her work.

 You can contact her at (650) 269-7944 and preview her work on her website.